Daniel P. Mannix: The Fox and the Hound

 and received the Dutton Animal Book Award and Athenaeum of Philadelphia literary award.

-The 1981 animated feature film, The Fox and the Hound, was adapted from Mannix's 1967 book.
-However, the film and the novel are quite different.
-In the movie, the two become buddies to fight against a bear and the movie ends happily.
-In the book, that never happens.
-It is much more true-to-life and the ending is incredibly tragic for fox and hound.
-However, in film and book, the foxes and hounds are true to type: "foxes are survivors with a sense of adventure who often take suicidal risks" and "bloodhounds are also obedient and fiercely loyal to those closest to them".
+The 1981 animated feature film, The Fox and the Hound, was loosely adapted from Mannix's 1967 book.
+The film diverges intensely in tone and subject matter from the novel.
+In the film, Copper and Todd become friends at first, are sadly separated through circumstance, Copper is trained to hunt Todd, then they reconcile when Todd saves Copper and his owner from a bear attack.
+The movie ends on a note of melancholy with them still separated.
+The book's tone is instead, purely tragic with no whimsical elements.
+However, in both film and book, the foxes and hounds are true to type: "foxes are survivors with a sense of adventure who often take suicidal risks" and "bloodhounds are also obedient and fiercely loyal to those closest to them".

 However, not all of Mannix's animal protagonists are so admirable.
 In The Wolves of Paris, a book loosely based on real events, the protagonist is a wolf-dog cross, who leads a pack of man-eating wolves into Paris in 1450.